Resonating Valence Bond Ground States on Corner-sharing Simplices: The Monomer-dimer Ground States on the Pyrochlore Stripe

+The 10-band spectrum in the infinite chain limit is plotted in Fig.~\ref{fig:bd}.
+For comparison, we also show the three-band spectrum of the quadruplet sector in the same figure.
+There, the energies are given by

+In the infinite-$U$ limit, ground states are present in all total $S^z$ sectors where the three spins within each tetrahedron form a spin-doublet.
+This is because the Hamiltonian commutes with the total $S^z$ operator defined for each group of three spins inside a tetrahedron.
+That accounts for a ground state degeneracy of $\binom{L}{L/2+S^z_\mathrm{tot}}$ for the subspace with total $S^z_\mathrm{tot}$ in the entire chain, which sums to $2^{L}$ for the $L+1$ different possible values of $S^z_\mathrm{tot}$.

-At finite $U$ of the Hubbard model, the AFM Heisenberg interaction of the effective $t-J$ model is expected to lift at least some of the degeneracy.
-However, unlike the sawtooth case, its lowest energy on a single tetrahedron is achieved when the four spins form two singlet dimers.
-Thus for a chain of tetrahedra, the ground state of the AFM Heisenberg interaction is frustrated, making it also compete with the hopping Hamiltonian.
+Large, but finite, $U$ allows for an effective AFM Heisenberg interaction in addition to the hopping ($t$-$J$ model).
+This interaction does not commute with the total $S^z$ operator within each group of three spins for individual tetrahedra.
+Moreover, unlike the sawtooth case, its lowest energy on a single tetrahedron is achieved when the four spins form two singlet dimers.
+Thus for a chain of tetrahedra, the ground state of the AFM Heisenberg interaction is frustrated and competing with the hopping Hamiltonian.
+The ground states reside in the sector with minimal total spin, either a total spin-singlet or doublet depending on the parity of $L$, corresponding to a four- or eight-fold degeneracy, respectively.